 Writing is one of the most important features of a successful explainer video script template; there is no excuse to write poorly or provide content that doesn’t have any real value.

-Writing like you speak, or using a ‘conversational tone’, means writing in a way that is easily understandable and free from long words.
+Writing as you speak, or using a ‘conversational tone’, means writing in a way that is easily understandable and free from long words.

 Good writing is like a conversation between the writer and the reader: it is a dialogue.
 So, when you’re writing your explainer video script, imagine yourself trying to explain your products to a close friend.